This post may contain affiliate links. Read the full disclosure here.

 A few of the tips listed below will be super easy to accomplish and some require a little more self-discipline.
 Just remember that any effort you put into keeping your home decluttered will come back to you tenfold.

 I truly believe that when your surroundings are organized you can think more clearly and calmly, which makes you feel more positive and happy which ultimately makes you a better mother.

 What are the 12 daily decluttering tips you need to know?

 1. Give every single item a home

-The reason why giving every single item a home is important is that it takes the guesswork out of cleaning up.
+The reason why giving every single item its own home is important is that it takes the guesswork out of cleaning up.
 It’s so much quicker and easier to clean when don’t have to think about where you should put each item.

 2. Do a 10 minute clean up every night

-One thing I do every night to keep organized is a 10 minute clean up.
-No matter how tired I am, how late it is, or how hectic the day was, I take the time to put all my stuff and my daughters stuff back in it’s home.
+One thing I do every night to keep organized is a 10-minute clean-up.
+No matter how tired I am, how late it is, or how hectic the day was, I take the time to put all my stuff and my daughter’s stuff back in its home.
 I do this religiously.
 Every.
 Single.
 Night.
 This is when tip number one really comes in handy.
 Putting everything back where it belongs becomes effortless when everything has a home.
-There is no thinking involved, which is nice when you’re exhausted from chasing a kiddo around all day.
+There is no thinking involved, which is nice when you’re exhausted from chasing your kiddo around all day.

-3. Don’t set things where they don’t belong
+3. Don’t set items where they don’t belong

 4. Do short tasks immediately